-A 24-year-old pregnant woman began prenatal care with her OB-GYN physician at approximately 24 weeks into her pregnancy.
+A 24-year-old pregnant woman began prenatal care with her ob-gyn at approximately 24 weeks into her pregnancy.

-The physician provided care for the patient through-out the prenatal course, which was reported as relatively unremarkable.
-An ultrasound early in the third trimester was within normal limits, and the size of the fetus was consistent with the stated gestational age.
+The ob-gyn provided care for the patient throughout the prenatal course, which was reported as relatively unremarkable.
+The results of an ultrasound early in the third trimester were within normal limits, and the size of the fetus was consistent with the stated gestational age.
 At 37 weeks, the patient began her maternity leave.

 At 39 weeks, the patient was admitted to the hospital to induce labor.
-Cervical ripening with dinoprostone prior to an oxytocin injection induction was planned for the following day.
+Cervical ripening with dinoprostone before an oxytocin injection induction was planned for the following day.
 At the time of admission, the fetus was at a -3 station.
-The patient went into spontaneous labor during the night and began dilating before the oxytocin injection could be administered.
+The patient went into spontaneous labor during the night and began dilating before the oxytocin injection was administered.

 In the first hours of labor, the patient made rapid progress, dilating from 4 cm to 7 cm and progressing to -1 station.
-Oxytocin injection augmentation was then initiated.
+The patient was given an injection of oxytocin.
 Dilatation progressed to 9.5 cm with a vertex presentation.
 Two hours later, dilatation remained at 9.5 cm and now 0 station.

-According to labor and delivery notes, the mother was fully dilated and the infant was delivered vaginally with the aid of a 2nd degree midline episiotomy.
+According to labor and delivery notes, the patient's cervix was fully dilated and the infant was delivered vaginally with the aid of a second-degree midline episiotomy.
 At delivery, shoulder dystocia was noted.
-The physician utilized the McRobert’s Maneuver as well as suprapubic pressure along with “slow, steady, downward pressure and rotation of the shoulders” to reduce the impacted shoulder and bring about completion of the delivery.
-The infant’s weight was recorded as 9 pounds, 3 ounces or 4,175 grams.
+The physician used the McRobert’s Maneuver and suprapubic pressure along with “slow, steady, downward pressure and rotation of the shoulders” to reduce the impacted shoulder and bring about completion of the delivery.
+The infant weighed 9 pounds, 3 ounces or 4,175 grams.
 The patient and infant were discharged from the hospital two days later.
 The infant soon began physical therapy.

-The plaintiff alleged that the defendant physician failed to meet the standard of care related to:
+The plaintiff alleged that the ob-gyn failed to meet the standard of care related to:

 - Recognition of prolonged first and/or second stage labor as a risk factor associated with shoulder dystocia;

-- The diagnosis and treatment of shoulder dystocia, proceeding to an emergent cesarean section delivery;
+- The diagnosis and treatment of shoulder dystocia, proceeding to an emergent cesarean delivery;

 - Informed consent regarding shoulder dystocia and delivery options and the related foreseeable risks associated with each option; and